3 Jun 2020 | Retreat

 September 12th – September 19th 2020

 Spend a week living La Dolce Vita and learning about Italian literature.
-Author Henry Eliot, author and editor at Penguin Classics, will take us through the greatest books of Italian literature and show how they are infused by the concept of La Dolce Vita.
-Kamin Mohammadi, author of Bella Figura, will show us practical ways to live the good life the Italian way.
+Henry Eliot, author and editor at Penguin Classics, will take us through the greatest books of Italian literature and show how they are infused by the concept of La Dolce Vita.
+Kamin Mohammadi, journalist, magazine editor, and author of La Bella Figura, will show us practical ways to live the good life the Italian way.
 Idler Academy director Victoria Hull will be your host.

 Kamin will lead sessions on La Bella Figura, her philosophy of slow living and quality ingredients – perfect for idlers.
 Author and journalist Kamin is also an olive farmer in Tuscany, a Master of Olive Oil, a yoga teacher and a Reiki practitioner.
 She’ll give an olive oil tasting, we’ll visit a local olive press, and she’ll lead yoga sessions throughout the week.